magyarmelinda/DE-IK-MI-domineering-game/README.md

 ## Info
 A Java program designed to solve the Domineering game using AI.
-It was created as an assignment for the "The Basics of Artificial Intelligence" course at the University of Debrecen.
+It was created as an assignment for the 'Basics of Artificial Intelligence' course at the University of Debrecen.

 The solution utilizes the minimax algorithm.
 The game is not working 100%.
 There are instances where the outcome is incorrect.